r0sa2/sudoku-ai/extension/README.md

-# NYTimes Sudoku Extension
+# NYTimes Sudoku Chrome Extension
-An extension to solve the NYTimes Sudoku.
+A Chrome extension to solve the NYTimes Sudoku.
 When the extension icon is clicked, a popup displays a replica of the Sudoku grid.

 <p align="center">
     <img src="../assets/extension_unsolved.png" alt="Unsolved Grid" width="80%"/>